 In the US, 25% of urine isolates are resistant to tmp/sulfa, 17% to ciprofloxacin (PubMed).
-And it will only get worse with time.
+And resistance will only increase with time.

 If the organism is an ESBL, DO NOT use cefepime even if susceptible.
 Won't work as well as carbapenems (PubMed) and avoid piperacillin/tazobactam.
 Remember that sensitive in the lab does not always mean effective in the patient.

-There is also the New Delhi metallo-beta-lactamase, which gets all beta-lactams including carbapenems aka CRE (PubMed); often these are only sensitive to colistin and tigecycline.
-Cetazadime-avibactam.html has a high failure rate with CRE.
+There is also the New Delhi metallo-beta-lactamase, which inactivates all beta-lactams including carbapenems aka CRE (PubMed); often these are only sensitive to colistin and tigecycline.
+Ceftazadime-avibactam has a high failure rate with CRE.

-Treatment of O157:H7 diarrhea may help precipitate HUS (PubMed).
+Treatment of O157:H7.
+DON'T. Antibiotics may help precipitate HUS (PubMed).
 Long term O157:H7 associated with an increased risk for hypertension, renal impairment, and self reported cardiovascular disease (PubMed).
 About 11% of family members will acquire infection from the index case (PubMed).
 Azithromycin will decrease shedding, but whether to treat is uncertain (PubMed).

 If there is an MDRO, ID consultation is associated with decreased mortality (PubMed).
 What a concept.
 Involving physicians who know what they are doing benefits patients.